pulumi/examples/README.md

 [Wordpress Helm Chart](kubernetes-ts-helm-wordpress) | Use the Helm API to deploy v2.1.3 of the Wordpress Helm Chart to a Kubernetes cluster.
 [Jenkins](kubernetes-ts-jenkins) | Deploy a container running the Jenkins continuous integration system onto a running Kubernetes cluster.
 [Multicloud](kubernetes-ts-multicloud) | Create managed Kubernetes clusters using AKS, EKS, and GKE, and deploy the application on each cluster.
-[NGINX server](kubernetes-ts-nginx) | Deploy a replicated Nginx server to a Kubernetes cluster, using TypeScript and no YAML.
+[nginx server](kubernetes-ts-nginx) | Deploy a replicated nginx server to a Kubernetes cluster, using TypeScript and no YAML.
 [App Rollout via S3 Data Change](kubernetes-ts-s3-rollout) | Enable a change in data in S3 to trigger a rollout of an nginx deployment.
 [Sock Shop](kubernetes-ts-sock-shop) | Deploy a version of the standard Sock Shop microservices reference app.
 [Staged App Rollout](kubernetes-ts-staged-rollout-with-prometheus) | Create a staged rollout gated by checking that the P90 response time reported by Prometheus is less than some amount.